SofiaDiCapua/SofiaDiCapua.github.io/_posts/Bladder_Cancer_Annotation_Xenium.md

 In [4] we have general curated markers for each cell type, but it's still better to be further concrete and use gene we now are present in MIBC.

 The only paper on the internet that uses Xenium in MIBC is the DUTRENEO paper, which the one we are working on.
-If we amplify the search criteria to spatial transcriptomics technologies in MIBC we have [Wahafu et. al 2025](https://www.sciencedirect.com/science/article/pii/S2666168323001313?ref=pdf_download&fr=RR-2&rr=9debb7123f256e11) which uses Visium
+If we amplify the search criteria to spatial transcriptomics technologies in MIBC we have [Wahafu et. al 2025](https://www.sciencedirect.com/science/article/pii/S2666168323001313?ref=pdf_download&fr=RR-2&rr=9debb7123f256e11) which uses Visium.

+In the end, each cell type has a set of concrete genes that are unique to themselves.
+Those are called marker genes, and thank to them we can make differential expression analysis with `FindAllMarkers` function that also give us metrics to make a threshold of which cell type is each cell and which cells have unconcrete signatures (lacks high expression of a concrete cell type).
+Then to assign a lable to those unconcrete cells, there's `AddModuleScore` function to give us an score of its average expression levels.

 ## 6. Do papers actually reclusterize ?
 Reclustering is a used resource inside our lab.
 However, it is used only when other methods have failed before.
 In our sample right now we have 20 clusters that have an unconcrete mix of cell types, that elevated number of cell types is too high to consider SingleR + the original cluster a good first approach.
 Right now it might be the sample or that other algorithm like BANKSY should be tested in order to get better results.

-## 7. We should take profit of the statistics
-In pvp.markers we have:
-p_val
-avg_log2FC
-pct.1
-pct.2
-p_val_adj
-cluster
-gene

-In markers_table_summary we have the top genes per cluster that are statistically significant  but we do not have the statisctics there !

-We have already takne profit of the statistics by excluden the genes related to a cell type label with low confidence trough our analysis pipeline

-EXPLAIN WHAT EACH COLUMN IN pvp.markers MEANS
+**CORRECTION:** In the end, I used SingleR and double checked its results with FindAllMarkers, AddMdouleScore and FindMarkers functions.

 # 8. Current AI methods ?
 Are they used ?
+They exist but current bioinformaticians seem to be reluctant to use them.
+With Xenium transcriptomics data there are few papers that use a neural network that have not been made by the authors.
+However, Machine Learning methods are widely used but benchmarking should that SingleR is the best for Xenium sptaila transcriptomics data, and it can not be considered a machine learning algorithm.

 # Citations
 *For clustering methods:*